 For both central and distributed resources, Virginia Tech requires that sustained operational, software, and personnel funding is factored into the life cycle estimate of any proposed investment in cyberinfrastructure.

-The university is exploring best practices and seeking innovative approaches for shared, investment-based computing models for future strategies.
+The university iimplements shared contribututions to cyberinfrastructure through its Investment Computing program and a cost-center model.

-Supplement: Immediate and Near Term Efforts with Commitments as of Fall 2020
+Supplement: Immediate and Near-Term Efforts with Commitments as of Fall 2020

 Following is a selected list of key programs geared toward realization of the cyberinfrastructure strategic plan which are underway or planned for the near term with commitments from the university, partners, and funding sources.